bendash/json_api/Readme.md

 ## Users Manual ##

 This extension requires the [routing](http://typo3.org/extensions/repository/view/routing) extension written by Xavier Perseguers.
-After installing, you may do some URL Rewriting for the routing eID Query Parameter as suggested in the [Documentation](http://docs.typo3.org/typo3cms/extensions/routing/Introduction/Index.html) of the routing extension:
+After installing, you may do some URL Rewriting for the routing eID Query Parameter as suggested in the [Documentation](http://docs.typo3.org/typo3cms/extensions/routing/Introduction/Index.html) of the routing extension.
 Be sure to add the line at the top of your htaccess.

-This can be done via a specific URI pattern consisiting of two or three parts.
 The URI pattern for calling the API looks as follows

 _action/path/arguments_